RussianPanda95/NOP_Plugin/README.md

 # NOP_Plugin

 Plugin for NOPing instructions in IDA.

-The creation of the plugin was inspired by Vidar Stealer.
+The creation of the plugin was inspired by Vidar Stealer (I was trying to remove the junk bytes / instructions).

 #### Before: